benjaminchait/www/_posts/2013-11-26-thanksgiving.md

 Memories are beautiful and complex and tragic.
 While old memories are fast becoming fleeting, I aspire to leave a few new ones.

 I sometimes find myself wishing that growing up were less challenging.
 This is a part of life; I’m struggling with acceptance.
 I never expected visiting my grandmother would be this challenging.
-Family frequently suggested I make this trip; it took far too long, but I&#8217;m glad I made it.
+Family frequently suggested I make this trip; it took far too long, but I’m glad I made it.

 I have so very much for which to be thankful.
 More than anything, I am thankful to have such an amazingly supportive family.
 I am fortunate to have returned safely from travels.
 And to share this journey with an incredible partner, Sarah.